z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 The Hobbywing "Quicrun SE" 1200kv motor is made for radio controlled trucks.
 It is a brushless DC motor with built-in ESC (speed control) and uses FOC (field oriented control) to create smooth movement at low RPM while maintaining high torque.
 This is a big benefit for projection at slow speeds.
 (Other "540 size" DC motors and ESCs will also work, but they probably won't move smoothly at low speeds.)

-The micro-controller will send a PWM signal to "impersonate" an RC receiver, but there are several things we need to do to prepare the motor first.
+The micro-controller will send a PWM signal to "impersonate" an RC receiver, but there are several things we must do to prepare the motor first.

 - Describe modification of power switch